kevinwilde/kevinwil.de/content/blog/code-splitting/index.md

 Course Hero's main website is (for the most part) one large Symfony application.
 Symfony is a PHP framework, though the intricacies of Symfony will not be important for this article.
 The one thing we need to cover is the role that Assetic plays within a Symfony application.

 [Assetic](https://symfony.com/doc/2.7/frontend/assetic/asset_management.html) is used to manage static web assets such as JavaScript, CSS, and image files.
-It was created in the pre-Webpack era, when JavaScript was sprinkled on a page to add interactivity rather than used to power your whole app and frontend build tooling was limited.
+It was created in the pre-Webpack era, when JavaScript was sprinkled on a page to add interactivity rather than used to power your whole app, and at a time when frontend build tooling was limited.
 (In modern versions of Symfony, Assetic is deprecated in favor of a solution built on top of Webpack.)
 When using Assetic, JavaScript files are included on the page via the `javascripts` tag in a Twig template file.

 ```html
 {% javascripts